Types of Gold Jewelry: A Brief Guide

 Solid Gold

 You’ll often see solid gold jewelry denoted as a number followed by ‘k’ or ‘ct’.
-E.g., 9k gold or 9ct gold.
-This refers to the ‘purity’ of gold, which is expressed as carats (‘ct’) or karats (‘k’).
+For example, 9k gold or 9ct gold.
+This is referring to the ‘purity’ of gold, which is expressed as carats (‘ct’) or karats (‘k’).

 The purest form of gold you can get is 24k gold which is 100% pure gold.
 24k gold is very yellow in color and soft in texture.
-As it’s too soft to practically use in jewelry, pure gold is often mixed (aka ‘alloyed’) with other metals to make it more durable.
-These gold alloys are what we refer to as ‘solid gold’ in jewelry.
+Pure gold is often mixed (aka ‘alloyed’) with other metals to make it more durable because it’s too soft to use practically.
+These alloys are what we refer to as ‘solid gold’ in jewelry.

 The higher the proportion of pure gold to other metals, the higher the number of karats the gold is.
-The most popular types of solid gold used for jewelry are 9k, 14k and 18k.
+The most popular types of solid gold used are 9k, 14k and 18k.

-Have a gold chain and you want to find out if it’s real?
+Do you have a gold chain and want to find out if it’s real?
 Check out this guide.

 Gold Filled

-The process involves a high amount of heat and pressure, and the resultant gold-filled piece is typically more durable than a gold-plated piece but does not last as long as Solid Gold.
-Gold filled jewelry is more suited to fast fashion jewelry that has a limited life span.
+Gold-filled jewelry can be produced at a fraction of the cost of solid gold, and is made by bonding a layer of gold to a base metal, giving it an outer appearance of gold.
+This process of bonding involves a high amount of heat and pressure, resulting in a gold-filled piece that is typically more durable than a gold-plated piece.
+However, it does not last as long as solid gold.
+Gold-filled jewelry is more suited to fast fashion and has a limited life span.

-Over time, the gold layer of Gold-Filled jewelry wears away, exposing the base metal underneath.
-Repairing and restoring the gold color on gold filled jewelry is difficult and would often involve ‘plating’ rather than the original process of ‘bonding’.
+Over time, the outer layer of filled jewelry wears away, exposing the base metal underneath.
+Repairing and restoring color to gold-filled jewelry is often difficult and involves ‘plating’ rather than the original process of ‘bonding’.

 Looking to find out if your gold is real?
 Contact us Today for a free consultation.